Im-Rises/GameBoyEmulator/README.md

 ## Description

 GameBoy Emulator developped in C++ using SDL2.
 You can compile the program using CMake.
-As of now there is no audio implemented.
-Games like pokemon aren't working due to the lack of MBC3/MBC5 cartridges implementation.
+Games like Pokémon aren't working due to the lack of MBC3/MBC5 cartridges implementation.

 SDL2 website:
 <https://www.libsdl.org>